 Mathematics underpins much of the modern world and is fundamental to science, technology and the world of business and finance.
-In the BSc Applied Mathematics programme, you will study a core of fundamental mathematical topics and be introduced to a varied range of applications.
+In the BSc Applied Mathematics programme, you will study a core of essential mathematical topics and mathematical modelling techniques and be introduced to a varied range of applications.
 A selection of optional modules allows you to follow your individual interests and career plans.

 By studying mathematics you will develop strong analytical skills, problem-solving abilities and an appreciation of the importance of logical reasoning.
-You will also learn how mathematical modeling can be used to help analyze real-world problems.
-These skills are essential in many domains and are highly sought after by employers.
+You will also develop computational skills and learn how mathematical modelling can be used to help analyse real-world problems.
+These skills are essential in many industries and are highly sought-after by employers.

-• A choice of modules from different application areas of mathematics, including finance, operational research, and physics
+- The flexible programme allows you to choose modules from different application areas of mathematics, including finance, operational research and physics.

-• XJTLU's location in Suzhou provides you the opportunity to undertake internships at a variety of financial and technological institutions and multinational companies
+- XJTLU's location in the Suzhou Industrial Park provides you with the opportunity to undertake internships at a variety of financial and technological institutions and multinational companies.

-• Earn two degrees: an XJTLU degree from the Chinese Ministry of Education and a UK degree from the University of Liverpool, a member of the Russell Group of leading UK universities.
+- You can earn two degrees - an XJTLU degree from the Chinese Ministry of Education and a UK degree from the University of Liverpool, a member of the Russell Group of leading UK universities.

 Knowledge and skills